-Stuart Green Managing Director Chief Executive Officer of MBL
+Stuart GreenManaging Director Chief Executive Officer of MBL

-Chief Executive Officer of MBL since July 2021 Member of Executive Committee since 1 July 2021
+Chief Executive Officer of MBL since July 2021

-Stuart has been Managing Director and CEO of Macquarie Bank Ltd since July 2021.
+Member of Executive Committee since 1 July 2021

+of Macquarie Bank Ltd since July 2021.
 Stuart joined Macquarie Group in 2001 and worked in the Corporate & Asset Finance group, responsible for originating asset financing transactions for Macquarie Group.
 In 2002, he assumed responsibility for investor relations for Macquarie Group's listed airport fund, Macquarie Airports, before moving to become Global Head of Investor Relations for Macquarie Group's portfolio of listed funds.
-In 2008, he was appointed Macquarie Group's Head of Corporate Communications and Investor Relations, responsible for managing Macquarie Group's relationships with investors and analysts, government and media.
+In 2008, he was appointed Macquarie Group's Head of Corporate Communications and Investor Relations, responsible for managing Macquarie Group's relationships with investors and analysts, government